 All students must meet university entrance requirements to be admitted to the University.

 To enter the Bachelor of Arts (Honours) (Psychology) you will have been awarded or qualified for a:

-You must have achieved at least a B grade average over the 200 and 300-level courses.
+- you must have achieved at least a B+ grade average in the 300-level Psychology specialisation courses, or equivalent.

 You will need to provide verified copies of all academic transcripts for studies taken at all universities other than Massey University.

 English language requirements

 If English is not your first language and the qualifying degree was not completed at a University where English is the medium of instruction, you will have achieved an IELTS of 7.0 with no band less than 6.5.